acl-org/acl-anthology/hugo/content/info/corrections.md

 A request to change paper metadata can be submitted in two ways.

 - Navigate to the paper's page in the ACL Anthology (e.g., [K17-1003](https://aclanthology.org/K17-1003/)).
-From there, click the yellow "Fix data" button.
+From there, click the yellow "Fix metadata" button.
 This will display a dialog that you can use to correct the title and abstract and fix issues with the author list.

   Submitting this form will create a Github issue with a JSON data block.
 This will then be validated by Anthology staff, and processed by a semi-automatic bulk corrections script on a weekly basis.